Giovanni Sio

-Giovanni-Guy Yann Sio (born 31 March 1989) is a professional footballer who plays as a forward for Swiss Super League club FC Sion.
-Born in France, he represented the Ivory Coast at international level.
+Giovanni-Guy Yann Sio (born 31 March 1989) is a professional footballer who plays as a forward for Vertou.
+Born in France, he played for France national teams at youth level before switching to the Ivory Coast at senior level.

 Career

 Born in Saint-Sébastien-sur-Loire, Sio began his career with Nantes and joined Real Sociedad B in the summer of 2007, after Nantes released him.
 In the summer of 2008, he was promoted to the Segunda División team.
 Sio signed a two-year deal with an option for a third year.

 On 2 September 2009, Swiss club Sion signed the French forward from Real Sociedad.
 On 29 May 2011 Sio scored the first goal as Sion defeated Neuchâtel Xamax FCS 2-0 in the Swiss Cup Final.

 In January 2012, he joined VfL Wolfsburg for a fee reported as €5 million, signing a four-year deal, keeping him until 2016.
 He was sent to FC Augsburg on 10 July 2012 on loan, until the end of the 2012–13 campaign.
 The loan was ended prematurely on 31 January 2013.

 On 16 August 2013, it was announced that Sio had joined Basel on a four-year contract.
 Basel joined the 2013–14 Champions League in the qualifying rounds and Sio played his debut for his new club as they played an away game in the play-off round on 21 August.
 He scored his first goal with the team in the same game as Basel won 4–2 against Ludogorets Razgrad.
 Sio played his domestic league debut three days later in the away game in the Swissporarena.
 He scored his first league goal in the same game as Basel played a 1–1 draw with Luzern.
 At the end of the 2013–14 Super League season Sio won the league championship with Basel.
 The team also reached the final of the 2013–14 Swiss Cup, but were beaten 2–0 by Zürich after extra time.
 Basel advanced to the Champions League group stage and finished in third place in the group table.
-Thus they qualified qualified for Europa League knockout phase and here they advanced as far as the quarter-finals.
+Thus they qualified for Europa League knockout phase and here they advanced as far as the quarter-finals.
 But here they were eventually beaten by Valencia 5-3 on aggregate, after extra time.